Federal Refund Requirements for return of title iv

 Students who receive federal financial aid and then withdraw from ALL classes may have to repay some of the federal funds they received.

-All students receiving federal aid funds who withdraw from the institution in the first 60% of the term are subject to Refund Regulations.
+All students receiving federal aid funds who withdraw from the institution in the first 60% of the term are subject to Return to Title IV Refund Regulations.
 The Financial Aid Office will calculate the amount of federal funds earned up to the point of withdrawal and students will be billed and must repay any federal grant funds received but not earned.
-Failure to repay these funds will result in the denial of future federal financial aid from all college.
+Failure to repay these funds will result in the denial of future federal financial aid from all colleges.

 It is advised that you contact the Financial Aid Office before withdrawing from all of your classes so you understand the results of your actions.
 For the refund policy on enrollment fees and non-resident tuition, please see the College Schedule of Classes or the College Catalog.